mennolui/wp-foyer/README.txt

 * Fixed an issue where YouTube videos stopped playing after 5 minutes when page caching was enabled (1.5.1).
 Thanks [Heinz](https://wordpress.org/support/users/wp_hela/) for troubleshooting!
 * Fixed an issue where images on slides were over cropped, even when adding exact Full HD sizes (1.5.2).
+* Fixed a 404 Not Found issue when accessing a display on its pretty permalink in fresh Foyer installs (1.5.3).

 = 1.4 =
 Release Date: February 14, 2018